chigby/mtg/README.md

 Both will find cards that are white and green.

-You can also use guild and shard names (e.g. boros, jund) to search for multicolored cards with those colors.
-E.g.,
+You can also use guild, shard, and clan names (e.g. boros, jund, abzan) to search for multicolored cards with those colors.
+So:

 ```
 $ mtg --color=dimir